 You may be asking “What does LLC stand for,” “Which entity should I choose,” “What is Inc.,” “What does Co. mean,” “What is LLC,” or “Ltd vs. LLC?”
 Before you incorporate, you need to choose which type of entity is right for you.
-This isn’t something you’re born knowing, and it’s not taught in schools.
+This isn’t something you’re born knowing, and they don’t teach it in schools.
 That’s why we’re here to help.
 Businesses incorporate at the state level, and incorporation law differs from state to state.
 The state law defines the different forms of businesses available, and states also require certain corporate endings for each type of entity.
 Here, we break down the different corporate endings and their meanings so you can choose the one that’s right for you.

 What is an LLC?